 Eva Loth

-I am a Professor of Cognitive Neuroscience at the Institute of Psychiatry, Psychology and Neuroscience, King’s College London.
-My main interest is in understanding the dynamic interaction between social and biological mechanisms in social, cognitive and emotional development in autistic and neurodivergent people.
-I am the Deputy Lead of the AIMS-2-TRIALS consortium, which aims to develop precision medicine for autism to better predict a person’s developmental outcome and tailor support to individual profiles.
-I co-lead our biomarker work programme, which comprises a set of large-scale multi-disciplinary longitudinal cohorts spanning infants, preschoolers, adolescents and adults with varying support needs.
+Eva Loth is a Professor of Cognitive Neuroscience at the Institute of Psychiatry, Psychology and Neuroscience, King’s College London.
+Her main interest is in understanding the dynamic interaction between social and biological factors in social, cognitive and emotional development in autistic and neurodivergent people.
+She is the Deputy Lead of the AIMS-2-TRIALS consortium, which aims to develop precision medicine for autism to better predict a person’s developmental outcome and tailor support to individual profiles.
+She co-leads the biomarker work programme, which comprises a set of large-scale multi-disciplinary longitudinal cohorts spanning infants, pre-schoolers, adolescents and adults with varying support needs.

-I am also the Principal Investigator of RESPECT4Neurodevelopment, a UKRI Network Plus that brings together bioengineers, physicists, psychologists, psychiatrists and families with lived experience to develop responsible, reliable, scalable, and personalised neuro-technologies for neurodivergent children.
-Finally, an emergent interest is in studying the interplay between social-environmental adversities and protective factors in neurodevelopment and mental health in low-and middle income countries.
+She is also the Principal Investigator of RESPECT4Neurodevelopment, a UKRI Network Plus that brings together bioengineers, physicists, psychologists, psychiatrists and families with lived experience to develop responsible, reliable, scalable, and personalised neuro-technologies for neurodivergent children.
+Finally, her emergent interest is in studying the interplay between social-environmental adversities and protective factors in neurodevelopment and mental health in low-and middle income countries.
 Here, the current focus is on children and young people who experience multiple poverty-related adversities in South Africa.